Enhanced quantum emission from a topological Floquet resonance: Resiliency against defect

 As discussed above, various forms of defects and disorders can appear within our devices.
 This section aims to elaborate further on distinct scenarios that could potentially impact the efficiency of our system.

 \textbf{1.
-Defect affecting the edge state:} A possible scenario involves the emergence of defects/disorders along the trajectory of the edge state, far away from the region where the FDMR forms.
+Defect affecting the edge state:} A possible scenario involves the emergence of defects/disorders along the trajectory of the edge state, far away from the region where the FDMR is formed.
 In such an instance, the system demonstrates resilience in the face of defects.
 The spectral characteristics of the system remain largely unaffected by the presence of such a defect \cite{Dai2022}.
-It is worth noting that this resilience pertains specifically to certain types of defects, as the edge state remains robust against select anomalies.
-For instance, consider the case of sidewall roughness in the waveguide, which has the potential to induce back-reflection within the device.
+It is worth noting that this resilience pertains specifically to certain types of defects, as the edge state remains robust against select anomalies, as long as the defects/disorders do not cause the band gap to close.
+Examples of such defects are variations in the microring round trip phases, couplings, and scattering loss due to sidewall roughness in the waveguides.

 \textbf{2.
-Impact on neighboring unit cells of the FDMR:} In this scenario, the presence of defects surrounds the FDMR mode, yet they do not directly intersect the FDMR loop itself.
+Impact on neighboring unit cells of the FDMR:} In this scenario, the defects surround the FDMR mode, yet they do not directly intersect the FDMR loop itself.
 Instead, the adjacent unit cells function as loss channels, taking energy and photons away from the FDMR mode.
 Consequently, the introduction of these neighboring defects results in increased intrinsic losses for the mode.
 Such imperfections in fabrication can manifest in various ways, such as by fluctuations in the spacing between rings composing the FDMR and those situated within neighboring unit cells.
 These variations exert a direct influence on the overall quality factor of the mode.
-It's important to highlight that the mode remains resilient against these defects, provided they do not exceed a certain magnitude (e.g., the absence of a ring within the FDMR).
+It's important to highlight that the mode remains resilient against these defects, provided they do not exceed a certain magnitude that causes the band gap to close.
 This assertion finds support in our simulation results, depicted in Fig. \ref{Fig2methods}.

+\textbf{3.
+Defects impacting the FDMR loop:} The third category encompasses defects that directly affecting on the rings forming the FDMR.
+This type of defect has the most significant impact on the FDMR.
+It shares similarities with the second type, potentially inducing frequency shifts due to disordered configurations and resulting in phase alterations.
+Moreover, these defects have the capacity to influence the quality factor of the FDMR mode by introducing loss channels through light scattering, such as caused by surface roughness or coupling variations.
+However, in the case of a significant deviation in the Q-factor of the FDMR, one can turn off the affected FDMR and excite another FDMR far from the defect, as FDMRs can occur anywhere in the lattice and can be easily turned off and on.
+While for other topologically trivial resonators, such as single-ring resonators, there is no possibility to deactivate the affected resonator and activate another resonance.